truzmeto/RandOptJython/README.md

-# Randomized Optimization with Jython
+# Randomized Optimization with Jython & ABAGAIL

 ## First part of the project:

 ## Second Part of the project